Delta of Venus

 Delta of Venus is a book of fifteen short stories that Anaïs Nin largely wrote in the 1940s as erotica for a private collector.
 It was published posthumously in 1977.

-In 1994 a film inspired by the book was directed by Zalman King.
+In 1994, a film inspired by the book was directed by Zalman King.

 Background

 The short stories in this anthology were written during the 1940s for a private client known simply as "Collector".
 This "Collector" commissioned Nin, along with other now well-known writers (including Henry Miller and the poet George Barker), to produce erotic fiction for his private consumption.
 He has since been identified as Roy M. Johnson (1881–1960), a wealthy businessman from Ardmore, Oklahoma, who discovered the Healdton Oil Pool.

-Despite being told to leave poetic language aside and concentrate on graphic, sexually explicit scenarios, Nin gave the stories a literary flourish and a layer of images and ideas beyond the pornographic.
+Despite being told to leave poetic language aside and concentrate on graphic, sexually-explicit scenarios, Nin gave the stories a literary flourish and a layer of images and ideas beyond the pornographic.
 In her diary, she jokingly called herself "the madam of this snobbish literary house of prostitution, from which vulgarity was excluded".

-While using the Kama Sutra and other writings such as those of Krafft-Ebing as models, Nin was very conscious that the languages of male and female sexuality were distinct.
+While using the and other writings such as those of Krafft-Ebing as models, Nin was conscious that the languages of male and female sexuality were distinct.
 Although at times she scorned her erotica, and feared their effect on her literary reputation, they have been seen by sex-positive feminists as pioneering work.